agc93/beatvortex/docs/content/en/docs/usage/mods.md

 ## Install from archives

-You can also download mod/map archives directly from BeastSaber, BeatSaver, BeatMods or anywhere else you like and install them with Vortex.
+You can also download mod/map archives directly from BeastSaber, BeatSaver, BeatMods, #pc-mods or anywhere else you like and install them with Vortex.
 Simply use the *Install From File* button in the toolbar or drop them onto the drop zone at the bottom of the Vortex window.

 > Be aware that installing from archives will often not include the full metadata so mods may be confusingly named.
 Double-click the mod in the mod list to change its name.

-Please note that "raw" mods that aren't packaged in an archive (for example, the dll files provided by some GitHub projects) will probably not work properly.
-Only archives are fully supported at this time.
+Please note that "raw" mods that aren't packaged in an archive (for example, plain `dll` files provided by some GitHub projects or #pc-mods posts) will *not* work!
+Vortex only supports installing from archives so just add the file to a ZIP and install that.

 ## Updating Mods